statiagov/gesmew/guides/content/user/promotions.md

 #### Create Line Items

-This action type is a way of automatically adding items to an order when a promotion applies to an order.
+This action type is a way of automatically adding items to an inspection when a promotion applies to an inspection.
 To add this action to your promotion, select "Create line items" from the "Add Action of Type" drop-down menu and click "Add".

 ![Create Line Item Action](/images/user/promotions/create_line_item.jpg)

-Select the quantity and variant you want automatically added to the customer's order from the product drop-down menu.
+Select the quantity and variant you want automatically added to the customer's inspection from the establishment drop-down menu.
 Click "Update".

 !!!
-Product variants added through Line Item Action Promotions will be priced as usual.
-If your intention is to add a free product, you should do both a Line Item action to add the product, and an Adjustment action to discount the cost of that variant.
+Establishment variants added through Line Item Action Promotions will be priced as usual.
+If your intention is to add a free establishment, you should do both a Line Item action to add the establishment, and an Adjustment action to discount the cost of that variant.
 !!!

 ## Editing a Promotion